 Withdrawal from specific graduate courses may be accomplished no later than the published date for each term.
 If withdrawal from the course is accomplished in such a manner, a grade of W will be recorded for that course.
 After that date, the student will receive the earned grade in the course.

 If a student withdraws from the graduate program, that student must make application for readmission.
-See the section on Readmission of Former Students earlier in this catalog.
+See the section on Deferred Admission and Re-Admission earlier in this catalog.